simonorozcoarias/TIP_finder/README.md

 # TIP_finder
 A pipeline that aim to find TIPs activity from TE dynamics, using the methodology proposed by TRACKPOSON [1] and huge genomic datasets.
-TIPFinder works under HPC techniques, parallel programming and has the capacity of scalability over many computational nodes (or servers) and multi-core architectures, which make it especially functional for applications in massive sequencing projects that demands the current (post) genomic era.
+TIP_finder works under HPC techniques, parallel programming and has the capacity of scalability over many computational nodes (or servers) and multi-core architectures, which make it especially functional for applications in massive sequencing projects that demands the current (post) genomic era.

 Installation:
 We highly recommend to use and install Python packages into a Anaconda enviorenment.
 To create, execute the following command: